sntakirutimana72/ci-e2e-test-automation/README.md

    - Create a `.github/workflows/ci.yml` configuration for GitHub Actions.
    - Ensure the workflow is triggered on code push or pull request events.
    - Set up the CI pipeline to automatically install dependencies and run the tests with GitHub Actions.
-   - Set up notifications (via email or Slack) to notify a team of build status (pass/fail).
+   - Set up notifications (Slack) to notify a team of build status (pass/fail).
    - Ensure GitHub Actions logs include detailed information on test execution
+   - Publish Allure test results with `gh-pages`

 ## Technologies
 - Java `17+`
-- Selenium `4.25.0`
+- Selenium `4.33.0`
 - Intellij IDE
 - Git `2.43.0`
 - GitHub